Florida Divorce Attorney – Helping Clients in Okaloosa & Walton Counties and Throughout Northwest Florida

 If your marriage is irretrievably broken, in order to file for divorce you must be a resident of Florida for 180 days prior to filing.
 I will guide you through the process and protect your interests.
 Every client needs to know exactly what to expect during their divorce, and I will be there for you every step of the way, addressing all of your concerns.

-Although every client has unique needs, the following issues often arise in family law cases.
+Although every client has unique needs, the following issues often arise in Florida family law cases.

 - Contested vs. uncontested divorce: First, we will determine if your divorce is contested or uncontested.
 If you and your spouse can agree on everything, I will help you file for a simplified dissolution when there are no children and no assets in the marriage.
 A contested divorce will address child custody and support, visitation and time sharing, distribution of marital assets and liabilities, spousal support and insurance.